PALab/place/sphinx/data_tutorial.rst

 Each PLACE experiment produces a directory containing these two files.
-The experiment data is contained within a binary NPY file, named ``scan_data.npy`` and the metadata is contained in a JSON file name ``config.json``.
+The experiment data is contained within a binary NPY file, named ``scan_data.npy`` and the metadata is contained in a JSON file named ``config.json``.
 This document will cover how data is added to these files, how to write modules that contribute to these files, and how to review the data stored within these files after an experiment.